Ford Model AA: Variants

 The Model AA was available with a number of options.
 Two wheelbases were available, 131.5 in and 157 in.
 Various body styles were available on different chassis.

 The Model AA Ford was available in a variety of body styles from the Ford Corporation.
-Specialty bodies include: Funeral Coach, Ambulance, Express Pickup, Dump Truck, and a cab without a bed.
-The cab only model was sold to customers who wanted a custom body to be built by an after-market company.
+Specialty bodies include: Funeral Coach, Ambulance, Express Pickup, Dump Truck, and a chassis-cab (no bed).
+The cab-only model was sold to customers who wanted a custom body to be built by an after-market company.
 Corporations could have custom paint and other modifications made by Ford for fleets of vehicles.

 To eliminate the complexity and cost of its variety of postal trucks, and accommodate the needs of parcel post service. the U.S. Postal Service purchased a fleet of Model A vehicles from Ford that had custom-built postal truck bodies manufactured and assembled by outside builders, notably the Mifflinburg Body Company.
 These half-ton trucks remained in use, in some cases, until the 1950s.